Uehi5k/utility-calculator/README.md

 - Display Breakdown rate usage for each type.
 - Make update to the daily breakdown when table cost inputs are updated.
 - Allow Table cost to adjust Supply Charge Quantity
+- Add a button to remove duplicated table.
+- Fix data in duplicated tables still referring to the original tabel.

 ## Development server